JimboA/EcsLiteEntityCommandBuffer/README.md

 ```
 All execution methods has summary, so just read it and use :)

-!Important.
-The command buffer is deterministic.
+> **Important!** The command buffer is deterministic.
 In what order the commands were assigned in which order they will be executed if the user has not specified otherwise.

 # License
 The software is released under the terms of the [MIT license](./LICENSE.md).